AndryMBridge/AndrijaDesign.com/README.md

-www.andrijadesign.com
+Some functionalities tested on the web application www.andrijadesign.com.
-Tested web application www.andrijadesign.com containing TestPlan, TestCases; BugReports, Improvements, Feature documented in Jira
+Requirement, TestSet, TestCases - documented in PDF Bug Reports - documented in Jira